nixonion/sc/README.md

 --------------

-sc.exe qdescription\n
+sc.exe qdescription

-DESCRIPTION:\n
+DESCRIPTION:
-        Retrieves the description string of a service.\n USAGE:\n
+        Retrieves the description string of a service.
+USAGE:
-        sc.exe qdescription [service name] \n
+        sc.exe qdescription [service name]

 -----------------

-sc.exe delete\n
+sc.exe delete
-DESCRIPTION:\n
+DESCRIPTION:

         Deletes a service entry from the registry.
-If the service is running, or another process has an open handle to the service, the service is simply marked for deletion.\n
+If the service is running, or another process has an open handle to the service, the service is simply marked for deletion.

-USAGE:\n
+USAGE:

         sc.exe delete [service name]\n

 ----------------

-sc.exe start\n
+sc.exe start

-DESCRIPTION:\n
+DESCRIPTION:

-        Starts a service running.\n
+        Starts a service running.

-USAGE:\n
+USAGE:

-        sc.exe start [service name] \n
+        sc.exe start [service name]

 -----------------

-sc.exe stop\n
+sc.exe stop

-DESCRIPTION:\n
+DESCRIPTION:

-        Sends a STOP control request to a service.\n USAGE:\n
+        Sends a STOP control request to a service.

+USAGE:
-        sc.exe stop [service name] \n
+        sc.exe stop [service name]

 -------------------

-sc.exe config\n
+sc.exe config
-DESCRIPTION:\n
+DESCRIPTION:
-        Modifies a service entry in the registry and Service Database.\n USAGE:\n
+        Modifies a service entry in the registry and Service Database.
+USAGE:
-        sc.exe config [service name] <option1> <option2>...\n
+        sc.exe config [service name] <option1> <option2>...

-OPTIONS:\n
+OPTIONS:
 NOTE: The option name includes the equal sign.
       A space is required between the equal sign and the value.
-To remove the dependency, use a single / as dependency value.\n
+To remove the dependency, use a single / as dependency value.

      type= <own|share|interact|kernel|filesys>
      start= <boot|system|auto|demand|disabled>